Position description: Family Navigator

 - Have flexibility with their schedule

 The Family to Family Network of Virginia Family Navigator agrees to volunteer approximately five hours per month.
-Stipends are available for trainings and other work-related activities as decided by the F2F Network Coordinator and/or Center for Family Involvement Director.
+Stipends are available for trainings and other work-related activities as decided by the F2F Network Coordinator and/or the Principle Investigator for the Center for Family Involvement.

 Click on the Apply button below to submit your on-line application.
 For the two requested reference letters, attach them to your on-line application or email them separately to Nickie Brandenburger at firstname.lastname@example.org